 When you are ready to start your search, make an appointment with your CO-OP + CAREER Advisor to get the most out your efforts.
 Get to know more about Co-ops and the Center for Cooperative Education and Career Development below.

-Your CO-OP + CAREER Advisor is dedicated to your major and will work with you on résumé writing, job-search strategies, and interviewing techniques.
+Your CO-OP + CAREER Advisor is dedicated to your major and will work with you on goal setting, résumé writing, job-search strategies, and interviewing techniques.
 Make an appointment to start your co-op search!

 Douglas D. Schumann Library & Learning Commons